chanzuckerberg/cellxgene-census/README.md

 )
 ```

-Now we can iterate over the matrix count, and the cell and gene metadata.
-For example to iterate over the matrix count, we can get an iterator and perform operations per iteration.
+Now we can iterate over the matrix count, as well as the cell and gene metadata.
+For example, to iterate over the matrix count, we can get an iterator and perform operations for each iteration.

 ```
 iterator = query.X("raw").tables()

 # Get a slice a pyarrow.Table
 raw_slice = next (iterator)
+...
 ```

 Alternatively.

 ```
-for iterator in  query.X("raw").tables():
+for raw_slice in  query.X("raw").tables():
    ...
 ```